Which PCB Panel Tool Do You Need? KwickFit vs CAD Panelizers and Free Calculators

 Capability KwickFit CAD / Gerber panelizers Free fab calculators

-Primary job Optimize parts per panel and cost Produce the fabrication panel and data Quick board count
+Primary job Optimize boards per panel to reduce cost Produce the fabrication panel and data Quick panel layout

 Needs a CAD layout or Gerber files No Yes No